HimanSenaweera/Langchain-App-/README.md

 ---
 ## **Workflow in the UI**
-1. Use the sidebar to **upload one or more PDFs**.
+1. Use the sidebar to **upload one or more PDFs** .
-2. Click **“Process PDFs”** – the app will extract text, chunk it, embed it, and build the FAISS vector store.
+2. Click **“Process PDFs”** .
-3. Ask questions in the text box (Ex: “Summarize chapter 2”).
+3. Ask questions in the text box .
-4. You will Receive answers within seconds.
+4. You will Receive answers within seconds .